Daehaeng: Life

-At the time of her passing on May 22, 2012, she was the guiding teacher of over one hundred nuns, and the Dharma teacher of over fifty monks.
+In 1984, she began giving public Dharma talks, becoming the first master in post-war Korea to popularize and make accessible Zen teachings among the laity.
+She eschewed formal ganhwa meditation, teaching instead a flexible and simple method of letting go and entrusting to juingong.
+For this, no cultivation was necessary.
+Rather, all that was required was faith in one's buddha-nature which is functioning throughout all one's daily life.
+At the time of her death on May 22, 2012, she was the guiding teacher of over one hundred nuns, and the Dharma teacher of over fifty monks.
 The center she founded has a lay membership of over one hundred fifty thousand people, and has grown to twenty five branches around the world.